diegojromerolopez/django-async-include/README.md

 ## jQuery
 Having said that, this application needs [jQuery](https://jquery.com/) to fetch the templates.
 So make sure you have jquery loaded in your HEAD HTML section.

-The easiest way of inclue jQuery in your project is by [loading it from a CDN](https://code.jquery.com/):
+The easiest way of including jQuery in your project is by [loading it from a CDN](https://code.jquery.com/):

 ```html
 <script